takahirom/arbigent/README.md

 ### Make AI Agent Testing Practical for Modern Applications

-Testing UI with traditional testing frameworks is challenging because they easily break when the UI changes, such as during tutorial updates or when dialogs are displayed.
+Traditional UI testing frameworks often struggle with modern applications because they are brittle and break easily when the UI changes.
+For instance, updates to tutorials or the appearance of unexpected dialogs can cause tests to fail.
 AI agents emerged as a solution, but testing with AI agents also presents challenges.
-AI agents often don't work as intended; for example, they might open other apps or click on the wrong button due to the complexity of the task.
+AI agents often don't work as intended; for example, the agents might open other apps or click on the wrong button due to the complexity of the task.
 To address these challenges, I created Arbiter, an AI agent testing framework that can break down complex tasks into smaller, dependent scenarios.
-This approach enables more predictable and scalable testing of AI agents in modern applications.
+By decomposing tasks, Arbiter enables more predictable and scalable testing of AI agents in modern applications.

 ### Customizable for Various AI Providers, OSes, Form Factors, etc.